Welcome to GeneWatch UK

 - New Genetic Engineering Techniques

-GeneWatch UK's response to the Government's earlier consultation is here.
+GeneWatch UK's response to the Food Standards Agency (FSA) consultation is here.
+Our response to the Government's earlier consultation is here.

 GeneWatch UK has published a briefing on problems with DNA repair during the gene editing process.